JIVE-TALK.COM

 Music in the Shadows: Noir Musical Films by Sheri Chinen Biesen (2014)

-Nevertheless, if we wanted to point out those noir films that will stay in our memory as masterpieces where all components fit together perfectly, those movies which take place in dark bars, smoke filled jazz clubs and jazz as the theme for most of the action, will most probably be in that group.
+Nevertheless, if we wanted to point out those noir films that will stay in our memory as masterpieces, where all components fit together perfectly, those movies which take place in dark bars, smoke filled jazz clubs and jazz as the theme for most of the action, will most probably be in that group.
 And some of the best noir movies were shot in the war years.

 As film historian Sheri Biesen, associate professor of radio, television, and film studies at Rowan University, puts it: “Besides restrictions in lighting, wartime film making constraints discouraged huge sets, lavish costumes, crowds of extras, and big production numbers, which contributed to the developmental film noir style and altered the ambiance of the musicals.
 Modest black-an-white film noir with popular jazz numbers served to provide a cheaper alternative to expensive color musicals …” Furthermore, there was a musician’s strike lasting from 1942 until 1944, when “…Noir musical performances presented jazz music on film without having to cut a record, which was prohibited by the strike.”

-Biesen already proved her expertise on film noir in her very recommendable publication Blackout: World War II and the Origins of Film Noir from 2005.
+Biesen has already proved her expertise on film noir in her very recommendable publication Blackout: World War II and the Origins of Film Noir from 2005.

-By building on this solid foundation about studio strategies, production methods, budgets, the studio system and wartime Hollywood, in Music in the Shadows, she concentrates on originally two different genres namely “the musical” and “film noir,” and shows the many instants in (mostly American) film history when these genres were masterfully intertwined, leaving strange and beautiful works as A Star is Born (1954) or Gilda (1946).
+By building on this solid foundation about studio strategies, production methods, budgets, the studio system and wartime Hollywood, in Music in the Shadows, she concentrates on two different genres namely “the musical” and “film noir,” and shows the many instants in (mostly American) film history when these genres were masterfully intertwined, leaving strange and beautiful works as A Star is Born (1954) or Gilda (1946).

-To put it very simple: while musicals seem to center around a plot taking place either in show business among show business people with lots of dancing, singing and rehearsing going on, the noir film deals with individual disaster, a world turning against the individual and many rather unpleasant topics ready to eliminate a dream or even a life.
+To put it very simply: while musicals seem to center around a plot taking place either in show business among show business people with lots of dancing, singing and rehearsing going on, the noir film deals with individual disaster, a world turning against the individual and many rather unpleasant topics ready to eliminate a dream or even a life.

 Jazz fans will be delighted by Biesen’s study of classic jazz-musician-as-protagonist movies like New York, New York, Young at Heart, Sweet Smell of Success, Casbah, Roadhouse, Young Man With a Horn, Round Midnight, Syncopation and Jammin’ the Blues.